Filmistan

 Filmistan is an Indian film studio based in Goregaon, Mumbai.
 Spread over five acres, near Patkar College on S.V.
 Road, the studio has seven shooting floors, and a temple and garden for outdoor locations.
 Patkar College's reputation has increased due to this studio.
 It previously operated as a film production company as well.

 History

-Shashadhar Mukherjee, Rai Bahadur Chunilal (father of music director Madan Mohan), Ashok Kumar, and Gyan Mukherjee left Bombay Talkies (Film production company and studio 1934-1953) after the death of director Himanshu Rai and founded Filmistan Studios in 1943.
+Shashadhar Mukherjee, Rai Bahadur Chunilal (father of music director Madan Mohan), Ashok Kumar, and Gyan Mukherjee left Bombay Talkies (Film production company and studio 1934-1953) after the death of director Himanshu Rai and founded Filmistan Studios With the fund's given by Osman Ali Khan “Nizam of Hyderabad” in 1943.